wilkelab/Opfi/README.md

 # Operon Analyzer

-Operon analyzer filters pipeline results and identifies promising candidate operons according to a given set of criteria, and also contains some tools for visualizing candidates and performing basic statistics.
+Operon Analyzer filters results from Gene Finder, and identifies promising candidate operons according to a given set of criteria.
+It also contains some tools for visualizing candidates and performing basic statistics.

 ## Analysis